Shoreline Management Act

 Preferred uses for shorelines of statewide significance are designed to:

-The SMA is intended to protect shoreline natural resources including the land, vegetation, wildlife, and aquatic habitats against adverse environmental effects.
-All allowed uses are required to offset adverse environmental impacts as much as possible and preserve the natural character and aesthetics of the shoreline.
+The SMA is intended to protect shoreline natural resources, including the land, vegetation, wildlife, and aquatic habitats, against adverse environmental effects.
+All allowed uses are required to offset adverse environmental impacts, as much as possible, and to preserve the natural character and aesthetics of the shoreline.

 The SMA also implements the common law Public Trust Doctrine.
 This doctrine conveys that the waters of the state are a public resource for the purposes of navigation, conducting commerce, fishing, recreation, and similar uses.
 In addition, the Public Trust Doctrine is not invalidated by private ownership of the underlying land.
 The doctrine limits public and private use of tidelands and other shorelands to protect the public's right to access waters of the state.